neondatabase/neon/docs/authentication.md

 Pageserver keeps track of multiple tenants, each having multiple timelines.
 For each timeline, it connects to the corresponding Safekeeper.
-Information about "corresponding Safekeeper" is published by Safekeepers in the Etcd, but they do not publish access tokens, otherwise what is the point of authentication.
+Information about "corresponding Safekeeper" is published by Safekeepers in the storage_broker, but they do not publish access tokens, otherwise what is the point of authentication.

 Pageserver keeps a connection to some set of Safekeepers, which